abhinavofficial/rust-ventures/chapter-10/README.md

 ## Lifetimes
 Every reference in Rust has a lifetime, which is the scope for which that reference is valid.
 We must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

+Rules of lifetime
+* Each parameter that is a reference gets its own lifetime parameter
+* If there is exactly one input lifetime parameter, then lifetime is assigned to all output lifetime parameters
+* If there are multiple input lifetime parameters, but one of them is &self or &mut self, the lifetime of self is assigned to all output lifetime parameters.
+This is generally applicable for methods.

+Static lifetime: The reference could live as long as the duration of the program.
+All string literal have a static lifetime because string literals are stored in the primary as binary.

 ## Documentation Strategy

 | Symbol    | 	Explanation            |